mwendwa5/postgres-ha/README.md

 ```console
 kubectl get secret --namespace default hadbcluster-postgresql-ha-postgresql -o jsonpath="{.data.password}" | base64 -d
 ```
-Since this is the pgpool instance, we can check the status of the other nodes by using this query.
+Since this is the pgpool instance, check the status of the other nodes by using this query.
 ```console
 show pool_nodes;
 ```
-We can also specify the database password during installation by specifying it in values.yaml file.
+The database password can be specified during installation by including it in values.yaml file.

-Create a database e.g. employees and execute the sql files in the repo to create the 2 tables.
+A database employees will be created by executing the sql files in the repo and other 2 tables.
 These are related by a foreign key using the staff_no column.

 Execute the python script to populate the tables with 100,000 records.
 Modify the host endpoint details as required.